autorope/donkeycar/docs/guide/train_autopilot.md

 to a PC computer to train.

-In a new terminal session on your host PC use rsync to copy your cars folder from the raspberrypi.
+In a new terminal session on your host PC use rsync to copy your cars folder from the raspberry pi.
 ```bash
 rsync -r pi@<your_pi_ip_address>:~/d2/data/  ~/d2/data/
 ```

-## Train a model.
+## Train a model
 * In the same terminal you can now run the training script on the latest tub by passing the path to that tub as an argument.
-You can optionally pass path masks, such as ./data/* or ./data/tub_?_17-08-28 to gather multiple tubs.
+You can optionally pass path masks, such as `./data/*` or `./data/tub_?_17-08-28` to gather multiple tubs.
 For example:
 ```bash
  python ~/d2/manage.py train --tub <tub folder names comma separated> --model ./models/mypilot
 ```